philippe-lemaire/cairn-eo/cairn-srd.md

 **Staff of Silence** , 1 charge.
 This blackened rod temporarily disables all magic within 50ft.
 Recharge: bathe in the light of a full moon.

 **Leycap** , 1 use.
-Anyone ingesting this green-flecked mushroom loses a Fatigue, but is then required to make a WIL save to avoid its addictive properties.
+Anyone ingesting this green-flecked mushroom loses a Fatigue, but is then required to make a VOL save to avoid its addictive properties.
 A fail leaves the PC deprived and unable to focus until they can eat another leycap, providing only a brief reprieve from the addiction.

 ## Combat